-When a wealthy local family didn’t offer hospitality to a poor woman and her son, God was offended, and buried them under the mounds of sand 50km south of Erfoud called Erg Chebbi.
-So goes the legend of the dunes rising majestically above the twin towns of Merzouga and Hassi Labied – but reality is even more unbelievable.
-Shape-shifting to reach heights of 160m, Erg Chebbi glows a stunning shade of rose gold, until afternoon sunlight tints the dunes orange, pink and purple.
+When a wealthy family refused hospitality to a poor woman and her son, God was offended and buried them under the mounds of sand called Erg Chebbi.
+So goes the legend of the dunes rising majestically above the twin villages of Merzouga and Hassi Labied, which for many travelers fulfil Morocco's promise as a dream desert destination.

 But Erg Chebbi's beauty coupled with Merzouga's accessibility has its price.
 Paved roads across the Middle Atlas from Midelt and east from Ouarzazate mean that desert tourism is booming.
 In high season, coaches and convoys of 4WDs churn up huge dust clouds as they race across the hamada (stony desert) in time for sunset camel rides, and purists lament the encroachment of hotels flanking the western fringes of the dunes – although there’s no denying the spectacular dune views from rooms and terraces.